Back to Article

 The tidychangepoint package implements a simple, flexible structure for working with a myriad of changepoint detection algorithms. tidychangepoint makes extensive use of the S3 object-oriented class system in R. In addition to creating a few new generic functions, it provides methods for a handful of generic functions from other packages (most notably stats and broom) for three new classes of objects (tidycpt, seg_cpt, and mod_cpt), as well as analogous methods for existing objects created by other R packages for changepoint detection (e.g., changepoint).
 We provide more details in this section.

 Every tidycpt object is created by a call to the segment() function.
-The method argument indicates the algorithm we want to use, and any subsequent arguments (e.g., penalty) are passed to the corresponding function (in this case, changepoint::cpt.meanvar()).
-Here, we pass the penalty argument to force the algorithm to use the BIC penalty function.
+As a verb, “segment” describes the action of splitting a time series into regions, and its usage accords with the tidyverse convention of using verbs as function names.
+The method argument indicates the algorithm we want to use, and any subsequent arguments (e.g., penalty) are passed to the corresponding function.
+Here, we pass the penalty argument to force changepoint::cpt.meanvar() to use the BIC penalty function.

 In [40]: